skip to content

 Arguing a review

-• there is no appropriate treatment facility or service available; or
+• there is no appropriate treatment facility or service available

-• there is a less restrictive treatment approach which can be applied to the person’s circumstances.
+• there is a less restrictive treatment approach that can be applied to the person’s circumstances.

 Some reviews may be about the fairness or adequacy of the process used in reaching the decision (called procedural fairness).